xfl03/MoreCrashInfo/README.md

 **Build(Gradle `Task`) -> Loader(ModLauncher `ITransformerService`) -> Locator(ForgeSPI `IModLocator`) -> Base(Forge `Mod`)**

 In every `->`(3 times), our mod use ASM to operate bytecode in class file.
+Loader will try to add Locator into classpath, which will make `IModLocator` could be found by ServiceLoader.
+Our method can suite Java 8-19 and Module Layer with ModLauncher.

 ### Build
 ```shell